Dominik-Weinzierl/MolSim/docs/README_DOXYGEN.md

 ### Additional Makefile commands

+#### Project Makefile

 You need to perform the following commands in the top level project folder.

-Project Makefile

 - Remove the build folder.
    ```bash